robert-kisteleki/netiscope/README.md

 ### 4. Root DNS servers

-Test all root name servers (A..M) on IPV4 and IPv6 if possible:
+Test all root name servers (A..M) on IPv4 and IPv6 if possible:
-  * ping (note: G-root doesn't answer pings)
+  * ping (note: G-root doesn't answer pings on IPv4)
   * query for "SOA ." and check basic sanity of the answer
   * query for a set of known TLDs and list their defined nameservers
-  * query for randomly generaed TLD names and expect that to fail
+  * query for randomly generated TLD names and expect that to fail

 ### 5. Port filtering